This post details my personal heated storage system.

 - As heat evaporates moisture from the tea cakes in sealed mylar, the relative humidity increases a few percent.
 I’m currently working on generating some tables of data to demonstrate this, so for now refer to Marco’s post.

-- After roughly two years of heated storage experience, I have formed a preference for 36C storage of raw puer pre-conditioned to 65% RH.
-This is my default recommendation, since it matures the tea much faster than 32C (though slower than 40C) at the same pre-conditioned RH, while not coloring the tea with storage notes as intensely as 40C.
-Less-aged teas are more likely to develop storage notes such as the lemon ester note when stored at high temperatures (~40C+) at sufficient RH levels.
+- After roughly two years of heated storage experience, I have formed a preference for 36°C storage of raw puer pre-conditioned to 65% RH.
+This is my default storage recommendation for accelerated aging, since it matures the tea much faster than 32°C at the same pre-conditioned RH, while not coloring the tea with storage notes as intensely as 40°C. Less-aged teas are more likely to develop storage notes such as the lemon ester note when stored at high temperatures (~40°C+) at sufficient RH levels.
 Keep in mind, pre-conditioned RH works in tandem with the temperature and all of the other relevant variables to produce results.
 Temperature is just one variable.